ishvanihans/website-hugo/content/projects/netflix.md

 ---
-title: "Analyzing Dark Design Patterns in Netflix's subsciption flow"
+title: "Analyzing Dark Design Patterns in Netflix's Subscription Process"
 draft: false
 area: User Experience Analysis
 ---
->Deceptive design patterns or dark patterns are design choices that manipulate or mislead users into taking actions they might not otherwise choose.
+><a href="https://deceptive.design/">Deceptive design</a> patterns or dark patterns are design choices that manipulate or mislead users into taking actions they might not otherwise choose.
 Instead of prioritizing the user's goals, these patterns often exploit cognitive biases, learned behaviours, and familiar interface conventions to benefit the service provider—such as encouraging a purchase, obtaining consent, or making it difficult to cancel a service.
+In 2010, User Experience Designer Harry Brignull started [a pattern library]([url](https://deceptive.design/types/)) with the specific goal of naming and shaming deceptive user interfaces.

-For this analysis, I examined deceptive design patterns in Netflix's subscription process, focusing particularly on how <a href=https://deceptive.design/book/contents/chapter-16/>misdirection</a>influences users' choices as they navigate pricing and sign-up.
+For this analysis, I used Harry Brignull's [deceptive design pattern library]([url](https://deceptive.design/types/)) to examine deceptive design patterns in Netflix's subscription process, focusing particularly on how <a href=https://deceptive.design/book/contents/chapter-16/>misdirection</a> influences users' choices as they navigate pricing and sign-up.
+I also show how these deceptive patterns violate some foundational design principles.

 Netflix is built mainly for entertainment so its intended user group is people who have some spare time in their lives designated for leisure.
-This could range from students and working individuals who use Netflix after their study or work to retired elders who stay inert at home for most of their time.
+This could range from students, working individuals, retirees, and anyone seeking on-demand media content.

 <figure>
     <img src="https://ishvanihans.github.io/website-hugo/images/netflix-images/fig1.png">